alok1047/E-commerce-follow-along/README.md

 Steps 📝
 	1. Backend: Write an endpoint to fetch products based on the user’s email.
 	2. Frontend: Fetch and display the filtered products using the product card component.

+Welcome to Milestone 13! 🌟

+In this milestone, we will add functionality to edit uploaded products.
+This includes adding an Edit button and creating a backend endpoint to update product details in the MongoDB database.

+Learning Goals 🎯

+By the end of this milestone, you will learn:
+	•	How to write an endpoint to update existing data in MongoDB.
+	•	How to auto-fill a form with previous data and allow edits.

+Steps for Milestone 13 📝
+	1. Backend: Create an endpoint to receive updated product data and update it in MongoDB.
+	2. Frontend:
+	•	Add an Edit button to each product card.
+	•	On clicking Edit, populate the form with existing data.
+	•	Allow users to modify and save the changes.

+Note:

+This milestone will give you a detailed understanding of performing update operations in MongoDB.